elemusma/ioc-siteworx/plugins/malcare-security/readme.txt

 	Restrict access to users based on their geographical location.
 Easily block all visitors from certain countries to mitigate the risk of being hacked.

 5. #### Uptime Monitoring (Paid)
-	With MalCare's Uptime Monitoring keep a steady eye on your website.
+	With MalCare's Uptime Monitoring keep a steady eye on your WordPress site.
 It ensures that you are not oblivious to website downtime.

 == Common Hack Attacks Prevented By MalCare ==